 - Mid-May: Single Women's Weekend.

-- Early June: Women of Color & Allies Weekend.
+- Early June: Women of Color Weekend.

 - Mid-June: Provincetown International Film Festival.

 - Early July: Independence Day at Crown & Anchor.

 - Late July: Girl Splash Provincetown.

 - Early August: Family Pride Coalition's Family Week.

 - Late August: Provincetown Carnival Week.